-Our agency advocates all kinds of useful tactics to help enhance your local SEO for your regional small business customers, but how many of those techniques are Implementing Google My Business (GMB) to attract as many walk-ins as possible?
+Our agency advocates all kinds of useful tactics to help enhance your local SEO for your regional small business customers, but how many of those techniques are Implementing Google Business Profile (GBP) to attract as many walk-ins as possible?

-Now, We are sharing five GMB tweaks worthy of implementation to help turn electronic traffic into foot traffic.
+Now, We are sharing five GBP tweaks worthy of implementation to help turn electronic traffic into foot traffic.

 1. Answer Google Q&A quickly (they are leads)